stackblitz/docs/docs/guides/user-guide/getting-started.md

 ## Grouping your projects into Collections

-If you'd like to group projects together, you could create a Collection.
-This feature is helpful when you like to create a list of your demos or inspirational projects you've forked, or can be used as your developer portfolio.
+If you'd like to group projects together, you could [create a Collection](/guides/user-guide/collections).
+This feature is helpful when you like to create a list of your demos or inspirational projects you've forked or can be used as your developer portfolio.

 ## Opening a GitHub repository in Codeflow IDE